solidifysv/MobileDevOps/Exercises/exercise3.md

     }
     ```

-## Change the TweetViewModel
+## Change the TwitterViewModel
-1. Change the affected rows of the **TweetViewModel** to use the new ManagerFactory
+1. Change the affected rows of the **TwitterViewModel** to use the new ManagerFactory
 1. Add a private field<br/>

    ```cs